 Our skills development strategy is one which South Africans can be immensely proud of as it considers market needs, opportunity and potential.
 It’s a way of trying to address previous forms of economic marginalisation imposed upon people and to prevent similar forms of ostracisation from reoccurring.

 Learnerships and Apprenticeships, whilst different to traditional programs, are not cheap training interventions only targeting the poor.
 These programs are specifically structured to be as accessible as possible to as many people as possible.
-If South Africa is to destroy poverty we must expose people to as many different types of education and training opportunities as possible in order to create a competitive growing economy.
+If South Africa is to destroy poverty we must expose people to as many different types of education and training opportunities as possible in order to create a competitive growing, learning economy.

 Access to education and training cannot be achieved if there is a financial barrier, especially for those still suffering the severe impact of apartheid policies.
 If we price all training at the university rate, we would limit our economic growth and inhibit innovation and competition.